Emergency Evacuation Diagrams are vital to show fire and evacuation information to your occupants and visitors.

-As part of your facilities emergency evacuation plan your evacuation diagrams must be designed & installed in accordance with AS3745-2010.
+As part of your facilities emergency evacuation plan your evacuation diagrams must be designed & installed in accordance with Australian Standard AS3745-2010.

 The location and number of evacuation diagrams is determined by the Emergency Planning Committee (EPC).

-The evacuation diagram should be located at a height not less than 1200 mm and not more than 1600 mm above the floor.
+Your evacuation diagram should be located at a height not less than 1200 mm and not more than 1600 mm above the finished floor level.

 The minimum size is A3 (i.e., 297 mm x 420 mm).

 A pictorial representation of the floor/area of at least 300 mm x 200 mm or an area of at least 60,000 mm².

 As per AS 3745 Evacuation Diagrams must be orientated according to the location they are installed.
 The site plan showing the assembly point as well as the floor plan must be orientated according to the ‘YOU ARE HERE’ location.

 Australian Standard Requirements for Evacuation Diagrams

 Australian Standard AS 3745-2010 Clause 3.5.6 lists a range of elements which must be included in an evacuation diagram: